-Nevertheless, remote working positions like graphic designers, promotional video makers, freelance writers, email marketers, and translators are among the most popular, mostly because of the ability to work from home.
+Nevertheless, common remote positions such as graphic designers, promotional video makers, freelance writers, email marketers, and translators are among the most popular, mostly because of the ability to work from home.

 What are the best paying remote jobs?

-In today’s modern society, remote working positions have become quite frequent and highly sought-after, especially among the young populace.
+In today’s society, remote positions have become quite frequent and highly sought-after, especially among the young populace.
 That said, the demand for remote working positions increased even further in the midst of the COVID-19 pandemic.

-Here at GoRemotely, we offer some of the finest jobs currently available on the market.
-Let’s take a look at which ones are best-paying:
+Here at GoRemotely, we offer some of the best jobs currently available on the market.
+Let’s take a look at the best-paying ones: